ChristopherTavaresBR/Auto-GPT-BR/README.md

 3. Collaboration: Embrace collaboration and support fellow community members in their journey.
 4. Follow licensing: Adhere to the licensing requirements of the repository and respect intellectual property rights.

-## See more in [Code of Conduct][https://github.com/ChristopherTavaresBR/Auto-GPT-BR/CODE OF CONDUCT.md]
+## See more in [Code of Conduct]["https://github.com/ChristopherTavaresBR/Auto-GPT-BR/CODEOFCONDUCT.md"]

 ## 📣 Stay Updated:
 As we continuously refine the GPT architecture and explore new avenues in language generation, expect frequent updates, breakthrough discoveries, and game-changing advancements.
 Follow our official channels, join our mailing list, and subscribe to our social media handles to stay updated with the latest news and developments.